rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 It's a great way to remember things.
 In conversations, a topic or feeling will come up, only for him to say, "oh man, that was _so_ phase 37."
 By chunking his life out into phases it becomes easier to grasp, both in language and in memory.

-Contrast that with a more standard journaling experience: writing a few hundred words every few days.
+Contrast that with a more standard journaling experience: writing a couple hundred words every few days.
 At the end of a month or a year, you look back on a sea of sentences, unfiltered and uncategorized.
 So much is written that it's hard to extract anything meaningful from it without jumping around to specific days.

-By eschewing standard dates for self-defined ones, my friend has inadvertently created a personal, more useful, unit of time: the phase.
+By eschewing a standard period for a self-defined one, my friend has inadvertently created a personal, more useful, unit of time.

 ### Thinking in Decades

 Consider another function of calendars: planning.

 You open up Google Calendar and you get a view of the next 7 days.
-You can block out the next 168 hours of your life in chunks of 30 minute events.
+You can block out the next 168 hours of your life in 30 minute events.

 ![](./sad-calendar.png)

-But unless your life is a long series of [back-to-back 30 minute meetings](http://www.paulgraham.com/makersschedule.html) with others, does this interface make sense?
+But unless your life is a long series of [back-to-back 30 minute meetings](http://www.paulgraham.com/makersschedule.html), does this interface make sense?
 Do most people actually live that way?

 In contrast, James Fisher's [long calendar idea](https://jameshfisher.com/2017/06/06/long-calendar) sounds really compelling: